aws-step-function

 aws s3 cp aws-lambda-result-persistor.zip s3://<your-s3-bucket>/aws-lambda-result-persistor.zip

-Now that we have created the necessary Lambda functions and packaged their zip files, uploading them to an S3 bucket, we are ready to move on.
-In the next section, we will create a state machine to orchestrate a workflow by triggering each Lambda function sequentially using AWS Step Functions.
+We have created the required lambda functions, packaged their zip files, and uploaded them to S3 bucket.
+In the next section, we will create a state machine to orchestrate a workflow by triggering each lambda function sequentially using AWS Step Functions.

 Create the AWS Step Functions State Machine